specklesystems/speckle-docs/dev/kits.md

 ---
-title: Object Kits
+title: Object Kits (Obsolete)
-deprecationType: developer
+deprecationType: developer-obsolete
+description: Kits were a way to package object models and conversion routines for interoperability in Speckle.
+This page covers the basics of kits, their structure, and how they work.
 ---

 <Banner />

-# Kits
+# Kits (Obsolete)

 Kits were originally discussed on the community forum.
 Check out [the original thread](https://speckle.community/t/introducing-kits-2-0/710)!

 ## Preamble